Sustainability-related disclosures

 Summary

 This document aims to provide information on the sustainable investment objective of Norselab Real Estate Credit Opportunities (“the fund”), and how the objective is attained.
-The fund aims to invest in issuers whose revenue-generating products or services that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals (the "UN SDGs").
+The fund aims to invest in issuers whose revenue-generating products or services generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals (the "UN SDGs").
 The fund aligns with Norselab’s proprietary impact philosophy, “Meaningfulness”, as well as Norselab’s “Meaningfulness policy”.
-We use a structured assessment process to define the investment universe in line with the fund’s objectives.
+We follow a structured assessment process to define the investment universe in line with the fund’s objectives.
 The assessment process also seeks to uncover any significant harm to the sustainable investment objective.
-Furthermore, the fund seeks to engage with companies to drive progress where possible.
+Furthermore, the fund seeks to engage with companies on sustainability topics to drive progress where possible.

 No significant harm to the sustainable investment objective

-• The issuer’s products or services do not have a significant negative impact on any of the SDGs.
+• Products or services of issuers do not have a significant negative impact on any of the SDGs.
+The Investment Manager’s impact team conducts assessments based on peer-reviewed and industry research for issuers with potential negative impacts on the SDGs.

 • There are no known good governance issues concerning the issuer.
+If significant risks related to sustainability or good governance are identified, the company may be excluded from investment.

-As part of the assessment process to define the fund’s investment universe, compliance with the UN Global Compact is assessed.
+• Issuers do not have ties to industries that have lasting negative impacts on one or more SDGs and there are no known non-compliance issues with the UN Global Compact.
 Issuers with non-compliance issues with the UN Global Compact may be excluded from the investment universe.
 UN Global Compact Principle 1 is aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
 We will also use the Principal Adverse Impact indicators to assess compliance with the OECD Guidelines for Multinational Enterprises.

 Sustainable investment objective of the financial product

 The fund aligns with Norselab’s proprietary impact philosophy, “Meaningfulness”, as well as Norselab’s “Meaningfulness policy”.
-The policy describes Norselab’s principles for meaningful investments.
-This includes using the SDGs as a strategic framework to create a net positive impact, adopting long-term investment perspectives, taking active ownership through engagement with issuers, and requiring issuers to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.
+The policy describes Norselab’s 10 principles for meaningful investments.
+It includes using the SDGs as a strategic framework to create a net positive impact, adopting long-term investment perspectives, taking active ownership through engagement with issuers, and requiring issuers to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.

 Meaningfulness is built on three core pillars that describe the characteristics of the issuers the fund will invest in: